s3gw-tech/s3gw/docs/developing.md

-The team is in a fast development effort at the moment, patches to the Ceph code are made against our own fork of the Ceph repository, allowing us to experiement with the Ceph source and not pollute the upstream Ceph repository.
+The team is in a fast development effort at the moment, patches to the Ceph code are made against our own fork of the Ceph repository, allowing us to experiment with the Ceph source and not pollute the upstream Ceph repository.
 We do intend to upstream any patches that make sense though.

 We rely on `s3cmd`, which can be found on [Github][4] or obtained through `pip`.